gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/rpcs3.md

 ## Configuration

-In order to play games comfortably, a [gamepad](gamepad "gamepad"){.wikilink} should be present.
+In order to play games comfortably, a [gamepad](gamepad "wikilink") should be present.
 In the most optimal case, it is an original PlayStation 3 controller.
 Other gamepads are supported as well, make sure *Handlers* is set to `{{ic|evdev}}`{=mediawiki} under the menu entry *Pads*.

 ## Installing games {#installing_games}